What is rendering?

 A series of conveyers, presses and a centrifuge continue the process of separating fats from solids.
 The finished fat (tallow, lard, yellow grease) goes into separate tanks, and the solid protein (meat and bone meal, poultry meal) is pressed into cake for processing into feed.

 Rendering is not only the result of the farm animal and restaurant industries; it is clearly the consequence of the companion animal overpopulation crisis.
 Millions of dogs and cats are euthanized in shelters across the county each year.
 In cities across the North America healthy companion animals are being euthanized and “disposed of” in rendering facilities.
 These dogs and cats not only endure a lonely shelter life but also suffer the horrible indignity of being rendered.

-So long as animals are raised for food and unwanted companion animals exist rendering will continue.
+So long as animals are raised for d and unwanted companion animals exist rendering will continue.

 You Can Help